 This is why many sports champions, movie stars and other famous people will commit suicide or succumb to drugs and/or alcohol: Because winning does not bring any real fulfillment.
 It doesn't fill up the hole inside.

-We weren't created to each become self-ascribed gods
+Were we created to each become self-ascribed gods?

 The hole is there because we weren't created to be a champion, or a king, or some other form of self-ascribed god.
 This is not our natural position.
 Our natural position is to be a loving servant.
 Someone who lovingly serves and supports the Supreme Being.
 This is why He created us.

 And this is why we each feel better when we give than when we take.